Grotax/odroid-h4-fan-conrol/README.md

 Tested on:
 - Odroid H4 with it8613 sensor chip
+- Proxmox VE hosts (root-only environments)
 - Similar systems using it87 family sensors

 Should work on any system with:
 - PWM-controllable fans
 - Hardware monitoring via hwmon interface
 - Compatible sensor chips (it87 family)

+**Note for Proxmox Users**: The installation scripts automatically detect if you're running as root (common on Proxmox hosts) and work without requiring sudo.

 ## License